voedger/reqmd/worklog.md

 - Copilot.Claude: If possible get rid of seenReqs in analyzer, use analyzer.coverages instead👍
 - CopilotAgent.Claude: Generate tests to cover semantic errors in analyzer_test.go.
 Do not use table tests, use separate Run for each error.🏆
   - Context: analyzer.go
+- Copilot.Claude: analyzer_test.go: use helper to create FileStructure with one requriement👍
+- CopilotAgent.Claude: analyzer_test.go: Construct tests to cover action analysys.
+Do not use table tests, use separate Runs.
+Construct new helper functions to create FileStructures, if needed.👍

 --------------------